MicroSegNet: A Deep Learning Approach for Prostate Segmentation on Micro-Ultrasound Images: Methods

 \subsection{Prostate annotation}

 Manual prostate capsule segmentations were performed on micro-US images of 75 patients by two non-expert annotators and one expert annotator.
 The first non-expert annotator (HJ) is a beginner annotator who had six months of experience in micro-US.
 The second non-expert annotator (WS) is an intermediate annotator who had four years of experience in prostate imaging and six months of experience in micro-US.
-Both non-expert annotators received training from an expert urologist (WB) who had seven years of experience in prostate imaging and four years of experience in reading micro-US images.
+The non-expert annotators received training from an expert urologist (WB) who had seven years of experience in prostate imaging and four years in interpreting micro-ultrasound images.
+The expert provided ground-truth annotations for 10 independent micro-US scans, facilitating a detailed exploration of prostate anatomy and techniques for accurately delineating its borders in the images.
+The annotators practiced on these 10 micro-US scans, refining their skills by systematically comparing their annotations with the expert's ground-truth annotations.

-Using the open-source 3D Slicer software \citep{fedorov20123d}, the beginner annotator (HJ) annotated the prostate capsule on every four micro-US slices, resulting in 50 to 60 segmented 2D slices for each micro-US sweep.
+Using the open-source 3D Slicer software \citep{fedorov20123d}, the beginner annotator (HJ) annotated the prostate capsule on every four micro-US slices, resulting in 50 to 60 segmented 2D slices for each of the 75 micro-US sweeps.
 The intermediate annotator (WS) subsequently updated the annotations made by the beginner annotator.
 Finally, the expert urologist (WB) reviewed the annotations from the intermediate annotator and provided feedback and suggestions for improvement.
+A review of the ultrasound by the expert took approximately 45 minutes.
+Each ultrasound slice was individually reviewed.
+If the non-expert annotations were off, they were edited by the expert.
+If satisfactory, they were left unchanged.
 The non-expert annotators then worked together to refine their annotations accordingly until they reached a consensus with the expert annotator.
 The final annotations were considered as the expert-level prostate segmentations for this study.
 The initial annotations by the beginner annotator were considered as the non-expert prostate segmentations.
 The annotation process took approximately four hours per micro-US scan, including two hours for the initial annotation and two hours for the refinement based on the expert urologist's feedback.